 CE marking is mandatory for certain product groups within the European Economic Area (EEA).
 The EEA consists of 28 member states of the EU plus EFTA countries Iceland, Norway and Liechtenstein plus Switzerland and Turkey.
-The manufacturer of products made within the EEA and the importer of goods made in other countries must ensure that CE-marked goods conform to standards.
+The manufacturer of products made in the EEA and the importer of goods made in other countries must ensure that CE-marked goods conform.

 CE compliance requirements

 Electrical and electronic products sold in the European market must be CE marked.
-The application of the CE mark requires compliance with various European directives depending on the type of product.
-Commonly applied EU Directives include EMC, electrical safety (LVD), ‘Radio Equipment Directive’ (RED) which replaced the ‘Radio and Telecommunications’ (R&TTE), Machine Directive and Medical Devices.
+The application of the CE mark requires compliance with various European compliance directives.
+These directives depend on the type of product and construction.
+Applied EU Directives may include the following:

 CE EMC Testing requirements